Kif11/ccrag/README.md

 This tool can generate vector embedding for set of text files.
 Then it can use those embedding to find a closes document to a user query.
 Then it can query and LLM with that document prepended to the context.

+# Prerequisites

+You will need [Ollama](https://ollama.com/) running on your local or remote machine.

 # Build and install

 ```bash